KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 ### Priorities

-As discussed in the previous Section, a third aspect is that there is typically a need to indicate which processes are more important than others.
+As discussed in the previous section, we often want to explicitly indicate a given task is more important than another.
 This is usually done using **priorities**, whereby each task is assigned a number so they can be fully ordered to determine which is most important.

 In the simple Priority-based scheduler we've considered, the priority was mainly used to determine *when* to start which process, as higher priority processes are selected earlier.
-However, we've also seen that this could lead to **starvation** for low-priority tasks, needing some *ageing* mechanism to correct this.
+However, we've also seen that this could lead to **starvation** for low-priority tasks, needing some *ageing* mechanism (whereby the priority is slowly increased for low-priority tasks over time) to correct this.

-However, can we not think of another way of enforcing priorities that solves the ageing problem in a more elegant fashion?
-Up until this point, we've also been assuming that we want to determine a single time slice length to use for all tasks, independent of how they behave.
-We've seen that this is suboptimal in several ways in terms of efficiency vs responsiveness.

-So maybe we can solve both ageing and efficiency by moving away from a fixed-length time slice, to using **multiple different time slice lengths, dynamically assigned per priority**?
+Applying this idea that priorities influence _when_ a task is scheduled to our preemptive RR scheduler with dynamice time slices, we see it becomes more like an **how often** is a task to be scheduled!
+For example, higher priority tasks can be scheduled more often than/before lower priority tasks, _independent of their (dynamic) time slice length_.
+While that works conceptually, it does not really help prevent starvation.

+However, can we not think of another, quite different, way to interpret priorities rather than _when_ a task is scheduled?

+Imagine for a second that, rather than controlling the timing of when a task is scheduled, instead **we use the priority (rather than how often a task pauses itself) to determine the per-process time slice length.**

 For example, high priority jobs could get a longer time slice (say 10ms) to make sure they get to do as much work as possible, while lower priority tasks could get less time (say 2ms per burst).
-We can then **use a simple Round-Robin scheduler** between the different tasks, as the priorities are enforced by the time slice length, rather than by strict execution order.
-Lower priority processes would get time on the CPU more often than with a direct priority-based scheduler, but in shorter bursts, solving ageing while keeping relative priorities intact.
+We can then **use the simple RR scheduler** between the different tasks, as the priorities are enforced by the time slice length, rather than by strict execution order/scheduling time. _Lower priority processes would get time on the CPU more often than with a direct priority-based scheduler, but in shorter bursts, solving ageing while keeping relative priorities intact._

 This seems like a good idea, but we can again question if this will work well in practice.
 For example, say the high priority tasks in a system are I/O-bound and the low priority tasks are CPU-bound, the proposed system seems to do the exact opposite of what we want (as I/O-bound tasks don't need long time slices, but batch jobs do).

-We can see that this line of thinking is an interesting one, but that once again we're not quite there yet with how to practically apply the concept of **modelling priorities as time slice lengths**.
+As such, we now have two competing ways to determine our dynamic time slice length:

+1. Based on how often a task pauses itself / how often it uses its entire current time slice
+2. Based on the task's priority

+It is difficult to know which of both is optimal for any given use case, and as you might predict, in practice a combination of both is used (see the Linux schedulers below).
+This also still doesn't solve our lower/upper bound for time slice lengths.

 ### A dynamic solution

-To summarize: at this point it's clear that we have multiple different requirements of a real world scheduler: it needs to be both responsive and CPU efficient, it needs to support both I/O-bound and CPU-bound tasks in a decent way, and it needs to have support for per-task priorities to allow further tweaking of scheduling logic.
-As hinted to in the last section, one possible approach for dealing with these issues, is to use a dynamic time slice length.
+To summarize our discussion so far: at this point it's clear that we have multiple different requirements of a real world scheduler: it needs to be both responsive and CPU efficient, it needs to support both I/O-bound and CPU-bound tasks in a decent way, and it needs to have support for per-task priorities to allow further tweaking of scheduling logic.

+As we've seen, the concept of a Round-Robin scheduler using dynamic time slice lengths is a promising solution, but we're still not sure how to properly choose the time slice lengths...
+If we were to think about this further, we would end up at the conclusion that there is no single optimal answer and we will have to use combinations of different options to reach good results.

-As such, a generally proposed solution to these issues is the **multi-level feedback queue scheduler**.
+The general concept of such a solution that combines multiple options is the **multi-level feedback queue scheduler**.
 In this setup, we no longer have a single long list of processes, but instead distribute them across multiple, independent "run queues".
 Each of these queues can then employ their own scheduling logic (for example use FCFS or RR or even priority-based) and determine other parameters such as if the queue is processed cooperatively or preemptively (in which case, the time slice length can also vary).
 That's the "multi-level" part.

-The "feedback" part indicates that tasks can move between these separate queues over time (for example as they become more or less important, as they run for longer or shorter bursts, etc.).
+The "feedback" part indicates that tasks can move between these separate queues over time (for example as they become more or less important (change priority), as they run for longer or shorter bursts, etc.).

-We can then see that we also need a sort of top-level scheduler, that determines how the different run queues are processed (for example, queue 2 can only start if queue 1 is empty).
+We can then see that we also need a sort of top-level scheduler, that determines how the different run queues are processed (for example, queue 2 can only start if queue 1 is empty if we use FCFS between the queues).

 <a href="https://en.wikipedia.org/wiki/Multilevel_feedback_queue">One of the first examples of this approach</a> was given by Fernando J. Corbató et al. in 1962.
 Their setup has three specific goals: